cloudyr/AzureRMR/README.md

 # AzureRMR

 A package for interacting with Azure Resource Manager: authenticate, list subscriptions, manage resource groups, deploy and delete templates and resources.
-It calls the Resource Manager REST API directly, so you don't need to have PowerShell or Python installed.
+It calls the Resource Manager [REST API](https://docs.microsoft.com/en-us/rest/api/resources) directly, so you don't need to have PowerShell or Python installed.

-To use this package, you must register a client app with Azure Active Directory.
-See the `aad_register.Rmd` vignette for more details, or go to the [docs.microsoft.com page](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal).
+To use AzureRMR, you must register a client app with Azure Active Directory.
+See the [`aad_register.Rmd` vignette](vignettes/aad_register.Rmd) for more details, or go to the [docs.microsoft.com page](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal).

 AzureRMR is meant to provide only the base functionality for working with Resource Manager.
 You can extend it to support specific Azure services like [virtual machines](https://github.com/hong-revo/AzureVM) or [storage accounts](https://github.com/hong-revo/AzureStor).

 Here is a sample workflow.
-First, authenticate using the `az_rm` class.
-AzureRMR supports OAuth 2.0 authentication using both client credentials and device code flow.
+The package uses R6 classes to represent all Azure objects, including authentication tokens (extending the functionality provided by the httr package), subscriptions, resource groups, and individual resources.
+OAuth 2.0 authentication is supported using both client credentials and device code flow.
+Tokens will be automatically refreshed/renewed if they expire during a session.

 ```r
 # create the client app